Equal Opportunity, Compliance and Conflict Management

 Further, Georgia Tech prohibits the use of citizenship status, and immigration status discrimination in hiring, firing, and recruitment, except where such restrictions are required in order to comply with law, regulation, executive order, or Attorney General directive, or where they are required by Federal, State, or local government contract.

 Georgia Tech takes active measures to prevent such conduct and investigates and takes remedial action when appropriate.
-If the Institute determines that an incident of harassment created a hostile environment in its programs or activities, the Institute will take steps reasonably calculated to (a) end the harassment, (b) eliminate any hostile environment and its effects, and (c) prevent the harassment from recurring, including by extending interim measures and/or by
+If the Institute determines that an incident of harassment created a hostile environment in its programs or activities, the Institute will take steps reasonably calculated to (a) end the harassment, (b) eliminate any hostile environment and its effects, and (c) prevent the harassment from recurring, including by extending interim measures and/or by extending opportunities for, as appropriate, informal resolution and/or a formal resolution (investigation and adjudication).

 Georgia Tech holds the First Amendment guarantees of freedom of speech, freedom of expression, and the right to assemble peaceably as an essential cornerstone to the advancement of knowledge and the right of a free people.
-Additionally, Georgia Tech protects freedom in academic instruction, research, publication, and individual
+Additionally, Georgia Tech protects freedom in academic instruction, research, publication, and individual expression.
+This Policy does not conflict with those guarantees.

 Scope